rustudorcalin/users-service/README.md

                     failure-domain.beta.kubernetes.io/zone=europe-west1-d
 ```

-2. Let's deploy now the actual code on top of Kubernetes
-There are two options here, either run the default containers, having version 1.0, which are already pushed to docker hub registry, either you can just build your own.
+2. Let's deploy now the actual code on top of Kubernetes.
+There are two options.
+First is to run the script with the initial containers, having version 1.0.
+These are already pushed to docker hub registry.
+Second, you can just build your own from the existing Dockerfiles.

 2.1 Deploying version 1:0